AliRezaJoodi/PIC_Projects/RelayController_LaserPointer_1CH/README.md

 MCU:		PIC16F877A
 Frequency:     	8MHz (External Crystal)

 Note: It's a easy project with PIC and was a prototype.
 Although this made using microcontroller but, it could be done with logic gates.
+Note: Included schematic and PCB layout with Proteus

 ### Folder and Files Description
 It has included: